 6) Leave a card with a description of the main dish and the recipe (or a URL to the online recipe) or the name of the restaurant.
 If they really like it, they don’t have to track you down.
 Having the list of ingredients is also helpful to people who have food allergies.

 7) If you have the privilege of bringing food more than once, ask “Would you like the same thing again, or try something new?”

 8) Consider bring a dessert.
 Yeah, it’s not healthy to eat dessert every night, but when we are bringing food, there are other considerations.
 Home made is nice, but store bought is just fine.
 Ice cream is always a legitimate dessert 🙂

-9) Consider bringing flowers, candy, wine, nuts, cheese, fruit, or something else that compliments the food.
+9) Consider bringing flowers, wine, nuts, cheese, fruit, or something else that compliments the food.
 You will need to know the people to have a good idea of what would be appreciated.